 - 4.17.
-The proposed parking for the Phase 2 lodge development will be at the northern end of the development (Car Park J).
-A small area of drop off parking and disabled parking spaces will be located at the reception area and to the west of the restaurant building.
-It is proposed that bays will be allocated for use by lodge guests in Car Park J which will have a dedicated pedestrian access to the Lodges.
+The proposed parking for the Phase 2 Pod development will be at the northern end of the development (Car Park J) as was approved previously for the extant consent for the lodge phase 2 development.
+It is proposed that bays will be allocated for use by guests in Car Park J which will have a dedicated pedestrian access to the Lodges.
 The analysis above estimates that the proposed development will generate a minimal number of additional vehicles at the Resort as the majority are existing visitors. - 4.18.
-Clearly, predominantly using the existing tarmac car park provides the flexibility to use the available parking for varying levels of lodge occupation without impacting on the total theme park and hotel parking required for the resort.
+Clearly, predominantly using the existing tarmac car park provides the flexibility to use the available parking for varying levels of occupation without impacting on the total theme park and hotel parking required for the resort.